tempname1024/crane/README.md

 # Crane

-Crane is a literature download and organization web service with support for paper download and metadata retrieval.

-Paper and metadata download is possible for (nearly) every open-access journal which satisfies citation HTML <meta> tags, journals supported by sci-hub, and direct download links.
+Crane is a literature download and organization web service.
+Paper and metadata download is possible for (nearly) every open-access journal which satisfies citation HTML `<meta>` tags, journals supported by sci-hub, and direct download links.

 Goals of the project are to be minimal, support data portability (no databases or app-proprietary formats), and secure.
 Paper "categories" are simply